fpereiro/gotoB/readme.md

 // The HTML for the <h1> will be something like <h1 id="в1" path="Data:counter"></h1>
 ```

-It is highly discouraged to call events from inside a `vfun`, unless you really know what you're doing. `vfuns` make much more sense as pure functions.
+It is highly discouraged to call events from inside a `vfun`, unless you have a great reason to do so (if you do, I'm very curious about your use case, so please let me know!). `vfuns` make much more sense as pure functions.
 Events should be called from `rfuns` rather than `vfuns`.

 ```javascript
 var app = function () {